-Clairvest has committed a total of \$55.5 million in various Wellington Financial funds, all of which was unfunded at December 31, 2022.
+Clairvest has committed a total of \$55.5 million in various Wellington Financial funds, all of which was unfunded at September 30, 2023.
 As a result of the sale of Wellington Financial to CIBC in January 2018, these Wellington Financial funds are in the process of being wound up and may no longer invest in new investments.

 Clairvest has agreed to guarantee up to \$5.0 million to support a credit facility provided to Brunswick Bierworks by its bank.
-Clairvest would assume the lender's security position that supports the loans provided by the lender should it be called and intends to allocate any amounts called under this guarantee to CEP VI Co-Invest, CEP VI, CEP VI-A and CEP VI-B on a pro-rata basis in accordance with their respective capital commitments in CEP VI.
+Clairvest would assume the lender's security position that supports the loans provided by the lender should the loans be called and intends to allocate any amounts called under this guarantee to CEP VI Co-Invest, CEP VI, CEP VI-A and CEP VI-B on a pro-rata basis in accordance with their respective capital commitments in the CEP VI Fund.